 QUARTER KRUTENAU – Most lively neighbourhoods of Strasbourg with old world charm, trendy restaurants, art shops.
 There is friendly village atmosphere in this quarter.
 It is a pleasant area for walk or stroll around.

 STRASBOURG RAILWAY STATION – It is the second largest train station in France, which lies 1 km north of III river in center of city.
 Very convenient to go Germany and Switzerland from this place.
 There are nearly 14 trains in a day between Paris & Strasbourg, which takes about 2 hours and 20 minutes.
 If traveling to Switzerland and Germany it is very convenient.
 Basel & Luzern are about 1 hours & 2 hours away from here.
-Freiburg on the edge of famous BLACK FOREST is just an hour away.
+Freiburg and Triberg which is Germany’s highest waterfalls are on the edge of famous BLACK FOREST is just an hour away from Strasbourg.
+Strasbourg is surrounded by Black Forest and is recommended highly for stunning scenic beauty.
+There are many trains passing from Strasbourg, which can take you to these Black Forest countryside stations.
 Strasbourg can also be reached by Munich through rail takeing 4 hours and 20 minutes.